 Yes, you could actually learn how to ride an actual bike if you practice enough on a stationary bike.
 Additionally, if you’re serious about fitness, stationary bikes are definitely worth a shot.
 They’re easy to use, and also enjoyable.
 You’ll often see beginners going to gyms and trying stationary bikes first, because they’re so easy and convenient.
 They’re also good for individuals with joint pain, back pain, or knee problems.
 Some people believe that stationary bikes are preferable to treadmills or elliptical machines at home, especially if the weather is bad and you can’t go out to the gym (source: WebMD).
 At home, you can bike whenever you want, however you want.
 So, you get to exercise while enjoying watching Netflix, for example.

-You Might Also Like: 5 of the Best Indoor Bicycle Trainers
+You Might Also Like: 5 of the Best Budget Bicycle Trainers

 Types of Stationary Bikes